About Wayne County

 Business & Licensing

 Business and licensing records in Wayne County, Georgia, are maintained by multiple agencies depending on the license type and regulatory authority.
-The Wayne County Clerk of Superior Court maintains a register of trade names and doing-business-as (DBA) filings for businesses operating under assumed names in the county, accessible at 174 North Brunswick Street, Jesup, Georgia 31545, phone (912) 427-5930.
+Wayne County Clerk of Superior Court maintains a register of trade names and doing-business-as (DBA) filings for businesses operating under assumed names in Wayne County, accessible at 174 North Brunswick Street, Jesup, Georgia 31545 Georgia law requires businesses operating under names other than the owner's legal name to file trade name registrations with the Clerk of Superior Court in each county where business is conducted.

 - The Jesup-Wayne County Chamber of Commerce, which can be reached through local business directories, provides resources for new and existing businesses, though it is not a government regulatory agency.